milofultz/swiki/README.md

 ## Future Improvements

-- Handle multiple pages with the same title.
-Show error that two pages cannot have the same title and one **will** be overridden.
-Don't let it fail silently!
 - Add tags for categorical linking by meta ideas, like "#activities", etc.
-- Replace current markdown parser with [mistune](https://github.com/lepture/mistune) and use the built-in Pygment lexer for handling code highlighting.
+- Replace current Markdown parser with [mistune](https://github.com/lepture/mistune) and use the built-in Pygment lexer for handling code highlighting.

 [Markdown]: https://spec.commonmark.org/0.29/